 Leaders make a difference because they are different themselves.
 A leader’s function is to influence and inspire the people who look to them for direction, guidance and support.
 What sets leaders apart from the masses is not their sex, age, or occupation.
 Nor is it their level of education, how much money they earn, where they came from, or whom they know.
-What sets true leaders apart is their awareness of, and sensitivity to, the needs of others.
+What sets true leaders apart is their awareness of and sensitivity to the needs of others.

 Effective leaders inspire others to aim higher, work harder and smarter, accomplish more in less time, and enjoy doing it.
-When your company winds up in the winner’s circle, you can rest assured it wasn’t by accident.
+When your company winds up in the winner’s circle, you can rest assured that it wasn’t by accident.
 It was because you and your team collectively did their job.
 And you, as the company leader, did your job very well.

 • You inspired your team with a vision of success.

 • You were sensitive to every individual’s needs.

 • You challenged your team to stay focused and on purpose.

 • You encouraged and supported your team when they were down.